WithoutInternetTechnology/wit-android-sdk/readme.md

 *Please be patient :) this is a very early SDK*

-## Issues

-Use Github Issues to file bugs and weird problems.

-# WIT Android SDK

 WIT Android SDK is a library to give fallback connectivity to mobile Apps.
 Using WIT SDK you can do any kind of HTTP Requests.
 If the device is offline, the SMS Channel will be used.